 Leipoldtia plants are generally best identified by their flattish grey fruit capsules that have ten, sometimes up to sixteen locules.
 The capsules fortunately persist on the plants for a long time.
 The sprawling habit of the plants is shared with several members of the large Ruschia and Lampranthus genera; Leipoldtia plants are often referred to in Afrikaans as kussingvygies (cushion mesembs).

 L. schultzei grows in gravelly sand flats and slopes from Namaqualand to Humansdorp in the Eastern Cape.
 This plant was seen near Oudtshoorn in April.
-The population in habitat is considered to be stable, the plant not threatened early in the twenty first century (Vlok and Schutte-Vlok, 2010; Schmidt, et al, 1998; www.redlist.sanbi.org).
+The population in habitat is considered to be stable, the plant not considered threatened early in the twenty first century (Vlok and Schutte-Vlok, 2010; Smith, et al, 1998; www.redlist.sanbi.org).